ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 testuser@testserver$
 ````

-The `passwd` command will first ask for the user's current password, i.e., the
+The `passwd` command will first ask for your current password, i.e., the
-one that was assigned during account creation.
+one that was assigned to you during account creation.
 It will then ask for a new
 password, check that password against its internal password rules, whatever
 they may be, and then ask for the new password for a second time to catch
 typos.
 If the new password passes the internal checks and is entered
 identically for the second time, the `passwd` command will print a confirmation
-message and immediately activate the new password, meaning the user must use it
+message and immediately activate the new password, meaning that you must use it
-the next time they log into the server.
+the next time the server asks you for a password, e.g., when logging in the
+next time.

 If, on the other hand, something went wrong, `passwd` will print an error
 message like this: